rodegerdts/Pyalmanac/README.md

 This fork of the original code, which can be found at https://github.com/rodegerdts/Pyalmanac, in general includes:

 * **various bugfixes** (in accordance with USNO data), e.g. ...
-     a declination of 20°60.0 now prints as 21°00.0;
+     - a declination of 20°60.0 now prints as 21°00.0;
-     the same applies to times ('03:60' now prints as '04:00');
+     - the same applies to times ('03:60' now prints as '04:00');
-     incorrect date display in the **SHA and Mer.pass** section;
+     - incorrect date display in the **SHA and Mer.pass** section;
-     some incorrect/missing dates for sunrise/sunset or moonrise/moonset;
+     - some incorrect/missing dates for sunrise/sunset or moonrise/moonset;
-     a few incorrect dates for Moon (upper) Transit or Antitransit (lower);
+     - a few incorrect dates for Moon (upper) Transit or Antitransit (lower);
-     incorrect times (by 1 minute) for Moon (upper) Transit or Antitransit (lower) due to truncation instead of rounding (506 such cases in 2019);
+     - incorrect times (by 1 minute) for Moon (upper) Transit or Antitransit (lower) due to truncation instead of rounding (506 such cases in 2019);
-     a Mer.
+     - a Mer.
 Pass. of '6:15:' now prints correctly as '06:15';
-     an event occuring within 30 seconds before midnight now lists as 00:00 the next day.
+     - an event occuring within 30 seconds before midnight now lists as 00:00 the next day.

 * **enhanced functionality**, e.g. ...
+     - more accurate star database (based on the Hipparcos Catalogue);
-     user input checks are performed when entering the requested data;
+     - user input checks are performed when entering the requested data;
-     a brief version of the tables can be created instead of the whole year;
+     - a brief version of the tables can be created instead of the whole year;
-     a '**modern**' table format in addition to the 'traditional' format layout;
+     - a '**modern**' table format in addition to the 'traditional' format layout;
-     **three Moonrise/Moonset** events per day can be shown (e.g. on 7th July 2019 at 70°N);
+     - **three Moonrise/Moonset** events per day can be shown (e.g. on 7th July 2019 at 70°N);
-     temporary files are deleted after running 'increments.py'.
+     - temporary files are deleted after running 'increments.py'.

 * **cosmetic improvements**, e.g. ...
-     Declinations/Latitudes are N/S instead of positive and negative;
+     - Declinations/Latitudes are N/S instead of positive and negative;
-     Declinations are always printed with two digits for degrees;
+     - Declinations are always printed with two digits for degrees;
-     line spacing (row padding) within the tables has been improved;
+     - line spacing (row padding) within the tables has been improved;
-     minor table header improvements;
+     - minor table header improvements;
-     addition of the minutes symbol on the Moon’s v, d and HP data rows.
+     - addition of the minutes symbol on the Moon’s v, d and HP data rows.

 * **a few typo corrections**